jh3nd3rs0n/jargyle/README.md

 #### 4. 11.
 3. Enabling Host Name Resolution through SOCKS5 Server Chaining

-You can have Jargyle perform host name resolution through SOCKS5 server chaining under the following conditions:
+You can have Jargyle perform host name resolution through SOCKS5 server chaining under the following condition:

 -   The other SOCKS5 server supports [the SOCKS5 RESOLVE command](#5-3-the-socks5-resolve-command).
 (At the time of this writing, the SOCKS5 RESOLVE command is an additional SOCKS5 command made for Jargyle.
 Therefore the other SOCKS5 server would at the very least be another running instance of Jargyle.)